Doctors: Give Your Patients A Heads Up on Arterial Stiffness and Heart Disease!

 - Analysis on blood vessel aging status

-- Ability to plan the treatment and follow up the patient under treatment in early stage
+- Ability to plan the treatment and follow up with the patient under treatment at an early stage

-2. Balance exam of autonomic nervous system by HRV(Heart Rate Variability)
+2. Exam of autonomic nervous system by HRV(Heart Rate Variability)

-- Saves the HRV data and analyzes its data in terms of time and frequency domains in 5 min.
+- Saves the HRV data and analyzes its data in 5 min.

 - Body response on stress evaluation

-- Makes it easy to evaluate the treatment methods or effectiveness of medicines
+- Makes it easy to evaluate the treatment methods or effectiveness of medicine

 3. User friendly operation